 Read this article until the end to learn how to get Yahoo Finance data into Excel.

-How to sync Yahoo Finance with Excel Using ETL Tool by Coupler.io?
+How to sync Yahoo Finance with Excel using the ETL tool by Coupler.io?

-Coupler.io is a no-code data automation and analytics platform.
-It provides an ETL tool to connect a wide range of sources and destinations.
-You can call Yahoo Finance’s unofficial API in the JSON client as a source and integrate your data easily into Excel using it.
+Coupler.io is a no-code data integration and AI analytics platform.
+It provides an ETL tool to connect over 400 business sources to spreadsheets, dashboards, data warehouses and even AI tools.
+For Yahoo Finance, Coupler.io offers a connector that extracts prices for the specified tickers.
+Alternatively, you can call Yahoo Finance’s unofficial API in the JSON client as a source and integrate your data easily into Excel using it.
+Let’s check out both options.

 Let’s say you want to get the Apple stock price in Excel, which gets updated daily.
 You can do it by following the steps provided below.